When Mental Health Is An Emergency: How to Respond Effectively

 Situational Triggers

-Identifying triggers such as significant stressors or major relational shifts can help anticipate and respond to a mental health emergency effectively.
-Rapid recognition of these triggers can help mitigate the severity of a crisis.
+Rapid recognition of these triggers can help reduce the severity of a crisis.

 Immediate Response Strategies